-I lifted the gun from the box, and the first thing I though was it seemed lighter than it looked, if that makes sense.
+Lifting the gun from the box, the first thing I thought was it seemed lighter than it looked if that makes sense.
 It was noticeably lighter than I expected it to be, and other comparable rifles nearby.
 This is obviously a good thing in my estimation, as I had planned on having my wife use the rifle during our hunting season.
 She is quite petite, so smaller and lighter is better.

 With the gun shouldered, I ran the bolt a few times which felt better than I expected.
 The three-lug bolt of the American needs less lift to unlock from the breech, sixty-degrees of lift instead of the standard ninety-degrees.
 The smooth raceway had the bolt sliding very clean, and with the short lift it made it quick to reload.

-The synthetic stock got my attention next, it came as no surprise that the stock felt a bit cheap.
+Shifting my attention to the synthetic stock, it came as no surprise that the stock felt a bit cheap.
 Its unfortunate that many gun manufacturers are using these very flexible polymer stocks, but it is also very predictable.
 And to be fair, if the gun shoots well I probably wont be complaining about the flexible stock too much.
-The barreled action has a nice Burnt Bronze Cerakote color, that goes well with the camo pattern on the stock.
-The muzzle of the twenty-two inch barrel is threaded 5/8-24 and comes with a radially ported brake to aid in recoil reduction.
-The barrel twist is a pretty standard one in eight.

-The rifle is fed through a detachable box magazine compatible with AICS type magazines, this came as a pleasant surprise as I have an assortment of magazines I’d like to try in the rifle.
+Feeding the rifle is done through a detachable box magazine compatible with AICS type magazines.
+This came as a pleasant surprise as I have an assortment of magazines I’d like to try in the rifle.

-The tang mounted safety was easy to reach and manipulate, as was the bolt release on the left rear side of the action.
-The simple design was easily understood and in no time I was ready to outfit it.
-The gun came with a scope rail already mounted which made mounting a scope much easier.
-I mounted one of my scopes in a pair of Warne low rings, the US Optics TS25X fit perfectly on top of the rifle.
+At the rear a tang mounted safety was easy to reach and manipulate.
+As was the bolt release on the left rear side of the action.
+With a simple design it was easily understood and in no time I was ready to outfit it.
+Ruger saw fit to include a scope rail already mounted which made mounting a scope much easier.
+To that I mounted one of my scopes in a pair of Warne low rings, the US Optics TS25X fit perfectly on top of the rifle.
 Though I think I will also add a stock-pack to get a better cheekweld.

 With a target set up at one hundred yards, I laid on my shooting mat to zero the little Ruger.
 Using the Hornady ammunition I zeroed the rifle, and fired a quick three-shot group.

-I hadn’t mentioned the trigger yet, but it was better than I expected it to be.
-I’m not a big fan of blade safeties on bolt action rifles, but this certainly hasn’t prevented a clean and easy break on this rifle.
+Since I hadn’t mentioned the trigger yet, it was better than I expected it to be.
+I’m not a big fan of blade safeties on bolt action rifles.
+But this certainly hasn’t prevented a clean and easy break on this rifle.
 The trigger had no discernable friction, the only movement I noticed was when it broke.

-I watched the bullet impact my target a little high of center, I need to chronograph these bullets from this rifle, as I think they are flying a little faster than I expected.
-I fired another shot to confirm, and then began a search for another even further target.
-I found one that measured eight-hundred yards away according to my rangefinder, this was a shot I was confident the little Ruger and I could make.
-I dialed 5.2 MRAD into the riflescope, and leveled up the rifle on my rear bag.
+Observing the bullet impact my target a little high of center, I need to chronograph these bullets from this rifle.
+As I think they are flying a little faster than I expected.
+After firing another shot to confirm, I began a search for another even further target.
+One was found that measured eight-hundred yards away according to my rangefinder.
+This was a shot I was confident the little Ruger and I could make.
+With 5.2 MRAD dialed into the riflescope, I leveled up the rifle on my rear bag.
 Adjusting the parallax on my scope made a clear image of the target, all that was left was a clean release.

 I could do this all day.
-The Ruger American was just a hoot to shoot, I was impressed with how much I liked it.
+This Ruger American was just a hoot to shoot, I was impressed with how much I liked it.
 I made this and several other shots at similar distances, until I was quite sure that the rifle would be suitable for a spot on our hunting team.
-The fun factor doubled when I installed my Yankee Hill Machine Nitro N20, the titanium suppressor added mere ounces to the rifle, and took away the need for hearing protection in this wide open country.
+The fun factor doubled when I installed my Yankee Hill Machine Nitro N20.
+The titanium suppressor added mere ounces to the rifle, and took away the need for hearing protection in this wide open country.
 Watching and hearing bullets impact at these great distances was very satisfying.